How Imran Khan strengthens Shehbaz's government - ExBulletin

 How Imran Khan strengthens Shehbaz's government

-PTI founder Imran Khan after his appearance at the Lahore High Court on March 17, 2023.
-AFP
+Prime Minister Shehbaz Sharif (left) and Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan.
+X/@abubakarumer/Reuters

-ISLAMABAD: Imran Khan's never-ending struggle with the establishment is the main source of strength of the Shehbaz Sharif government.
+ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan's never-ending struggle with the establishment is the main source of strength of the Shehbaz Sharif government.

-The jailed PTI founding president, while addressing the media recently during his trial in an NAB corruption case, had said that the Shehbaz Sharif government would not last more than four to five months.
+The jailed PTI founder president, while addressing a recent media briefing during his trial in the National Accountability Bureau (NAB) corruption case, had said that the Shehbaz Sharif government would not last more than four at five months.
 He believed that the fall of the government would pave the way for his release from Adiala prison.

-Although Khan has his eyes on the PPP to see this happen, he is unaware of the extent to which his continued confrontation with the establishment and the PTI's attacks on the military establishment actually make him the source of strength of the Shehbaz government Sharif.
+Although Khan has his eyes on the Pakistan People's Party (PPP) to see this happen, he is unaware of the extent to which his continued confrontation with the establishment and PTI's attacks on the military establishment actually make him the source of strength of the Shehbaz Sharif government.

+Some believe that the PPP might even join the cabinet after the Shehbaz government takes unpopular decisions and privatizes the Pakistan International Airline (PIA); no such agreement had been reached between the two parties at the time of the government's formation.

 Traditionally, the strength of civilian governments in Pakistan depends more on the relationship between the government and the establishment than anything else.
 In the past, governments, even with a two-thirds majority, could not complete their terms due to their difficult relations with the establishment.
-On the contrary, the last PDM government led by Shehbaz Sharif and comprising 13 coalition partners managed to prevail, mainly due to the full support of the establishment.
+On the contrary, the last Pakistan Democratic Movement (PDM) government led by Shehbaz Sharif and comprising 13 coalition partners managed to prevail, mainly due to the full support of the establishment.

 On one hand, the presence of Asif Ali Zardari in the presidency is seen by various stakeholders as an assurance for the Shehbaz government and on the other, the military high command, in its latest corps commanders' conference, has offered its full support to the new government.
 During the same meeting, he decided to bring to justice the organizers and attackers of May 9.